ShimmerGlass/bar3x/README.md

   - Fedora: `yum install cairo`
   - Arch: `pacman -S cairo`

-## Configuration
+## Quick Start

 `bar3x` comes with a default configuration, and can be customized using `bar3x -config config.yaml` to change part or all of these parameters.

+The list of available modules is documented in the [Wiki](https://github.com/ShimmerGlass/bar3x/wiki/Modules):

 Here is an example config :

 ```yaml